About Birding For All

 Our mission statement and constitution are elsewhere on this website; this page is a summary of contact details etc. For new visitors to the website.
 In April 2002 the DBA was registered as a charity in the UK – Number: 1091755

 Why We Exist

 We exist to encourage better access for all people to resources, services and reserves for birding.
-We would NEVER compromise the needs of birds and their conservation but, after that consideration, firmly believe that birding should be open to all and that much needs to be done to make this a reality for people with mobility problems and other disabilities.
-The very best reserves have loop systems, tap rails, and ramps.
+We would NEVER compromise the needs of birds and their conservation but, after that consideration, firmly believe that birding should be open to all.
+Much needs to be done to make this a reality for everyone with mobility problems and other disabilities as well as making access easier by removing cultural barriers too.
+The very best reserves have loop systems, tap rails, and ramps, but also are welcoming to all ages, races, orientations and both genders.
 The very best hides have movable benches of different heights and viewing slots with downward opening covers and at different heights.
 However, the best are still few and far between.
 This is why Birding For All will continue to try and make a difference.

 Below from the left: Patron Tristan Reid, volunteers Phil Gatley & Zoe Halliday and Treasurer Brain Anderson.